-Haarlem is awesome!
-Four years ago I moved to this city from a small rural town and I have never had any regrets.
+Haarlem is the best!
+In 2016 I moved to this city from a small rural town and I have never had any regrets.
 Haarlem is compact, full of life and history.
-Now my big overland adventure is about to start and I am leaving my home town Haarlem, it is time to bundle my best photos and favorite addresses in one article.
+Now my big overland adventure is about to start and I am leaving my home town Haarlem, it is time to bundle my best photos and favorite addresses.
+In this blog post I am sharing 20 best things to do and best places to eat.
 If you are going to Haarlem for a day or a weekend, you may find my collection useful for your trip.
+Have fun!

 Also read: things to do in historical Goes.